John Marshall: Death

-In 1831, the 76-year-old chief justice traveled to Philadelphia, Pennsylvania, where he underwent an operation to remove bladder stones.
-That December, his wife Polly died in Richmond.
-In early 1835, Marshall again traveled to Philadelphia for medical treatment, where he died on July 6, 1835, at the age of 79, having served as Chief Justice for over 34 years.
-The Liberty Bell was rung following his death—a widespread story claims that this was when the bell cracked, never to be rung again.
+In 1831, the 76-year-old chief justice traveled to Philadelphia, where he underwent an operation to remove bladder stones.
+That December, his wife, Polly, died in Richmond, Virginia.
+In early 1835, Marshall again traveled to Philadelphia for medical treatment, where he died on July 6, 1835, at the age of 79, after serving as Chief Justice for over 34 years.
+The Liberty Bell was rung following his death.
+A widespread story claims that this was when the bell cracked and the last time the bell rang.

-Unbeknownst to Marshall, his eldest son, Thomas, had died only a few days before, killed by the collapse of a chimney during a storm in Baltimore, through which he was passing on his way to his dying father's side.
+Unknown to Marshall, his eldest son, Thomas, died a few days earlier after a chimney, which he was passing on his way to be at his dying father's side, collapsed on him during a storm in Baltimore.